thoughtbot/terraform-aws-sentry-dsn/README.md

-# Sentry DSN
+# Sentry DSN for AWS

-Provides a Sentry DSN for submitting errors and events to a Sentry project.
+Creates an AWS Secrets Manager secret containing a Sentry DSN for submitting errors and events to a Sentry project.

 A secret containing a Sentry auth token must be provided.
 Once active, the secret will automatically rotate credentials every 30 days.
 In order to avoid